 - Only take Intermezzo if you have at least 4 hours of bedtime left.

-- After taking Intermezzo, you may get up out of bed while not being fully awake and do an activity that you do not know you are doing.
+- Complex sleep behaviors that have caused serious injury and death.
+After taking Intermezzo, you may get up out of bed while not being fully awake and do an activity that you do not know you are doing (complex sleep behaviors).
 The next morning, you may not remember that you did anything during the night.
-You have a higher chance for doing these activities if you drank alcohol that day or take other medicines that make you sleepy with Intermezzo.
-Reported activities include:
+These activities may happen whether or not you drink alcohol or take other medicines that make you sleepy with Intermezzo.

 - driving a car ("sleep-driving")